-Sessions will focus on benefits for uranium miners
+Sessions will focus on uranium miner benefits

 FARMINGTON — Former uranium mine workers and survivors of workers who are seeking information about federal programs to address health and compensation can receive free information during two sessions on Thursday.